kapilnchauhan77/Chat-bot/README.md

 Also, this data also has subreddit information, so a chatbot with specific genre in mind like sci-fi, comedy or even quantum physics can be made.
 Note, that training with only data from a specific subreddit will result in more human like chat bot which is expert in the topic of that sub reddit.

-If you want to try out the model trained by me, dowload the weights from here: File Uploading..
+If you want to try out the model trained for 20 epochs with 16000 vocab size tokenizer and 1 month data, dowload the weights from here: File Uploading..